New York, NY

 Paiva Netto Educational and Social Assistance Center

 The New York-New Jersey-Connecticut area is a vast “child-care desert”, where demand for licensed child-care programs far exceeds local capacity.
-Financing from the Leviticus Fund supported efforts to speed-up delivery of a new education and social program center modeled on effective facilities operating in Latin American and European counties.
+Financing from the Leviticus Fund supported efforts to speed-up delivery of a new education and social program center modeled on effective facilities operating in Latin American and European countries.

 “The Legion of Good Will has worked in the U.S. for 34 years.
 This is our first center here, and it is based on a well-established model that we use in 90 locations across six other countries.
 Our centers look at situations of poverty from the perspective of family, school and community together.
 We not only provide quality curriculum, but also infuse in the classroom experiences for the children to develop their sense of solidarity, of community-building, of being a global citizen.
 Our social workers work with teachers to provide quality services for the children, and also to the families.
 We want to provide families with opportunities to get better jobs, to be informed about their rights, to get out of situations of poverty.